isaraamiirez/UNIfy/README.md

 ## PROJECT STATUS

-Our app is in progress
+Our app is in progress.

 ## APP MOCK-UPS

 <img width="589" alt="Screenshot 2022-12-08 at 19 22 39" src="https://user-images.githubusercontent.com/119240158/206535211-03f0e84f-5910-4560-a483-9b2e024ad6fe.png">

-**Picture 1:** cover page of UNIfy
+**Picture 1:** cover page of UNIfy.

-**Picture 2:** login page were the users will type their username and password
+**Picture 2:** login page were the users will type their username and password.

-**Picture 3:** main page where the two main function of the app are shown in order to choose one
+**Picture 3:** main page where the two main function of the app are shown in order to choose one.

-**Picture 4:** an example of how the filter option will look like
+**Picture 4:** an example of how the filter option will look like.

 ## CREDITS